griddynamics/Behavior-Analytic-Starter-Kit/Chapter 5.md

-Chapter 5: Steps to see the Recommendations
+Chapter 5: Steps to See the Recommendations
 ==========================================

 ![Steps workflow diagram](/Images/steps .png)